-In an ongoing effort to further confirm the safety and efficacy of the use of Balloon Sinuplasty devices, Acclarent, Inc. collaborated with thought leaders in the field of otolaryngology and conducted The CLinical Evaluation to Confirm SAfety and Efficacy of Sinuplasty in the PaRanasal Sinuses (CLEAR) Study.
-This is an international, multi-center, non-randomized, prospective evaluation that further confirms safety and efficacy of the Balloon Sinuplasty devices using validated outcome measures.
-The CLEAR Study is designed to augment earlier pre-clinical studies and clinical data.
-Patient follow-up through 2 years has been completed.
+Acclarent collaborated with thought leaders in the field of Otolaryngology to conduct The CLinical Evaluation to Confirm SAfety and Efficacy of Sinuplasty in the PaRanasal Sinuses (CLEAR) Study.
+This was an international, multi-center, non-randomized, prospective evaluation of the safety and efficacy of the Balloon Sinuplasty devices.
+The CLEAR Study was designed to augment earlier pre-clinical studies and clinical data.
+Patient follow-up through two years has been completed.
 The one-year and two-year follow-up studies were published in the September 2008 supplement to Otolaryngology - Head and Neck Surgery, the official, peer-reviewed journal of the American Academy of Otolaryngology.

-Completed in 2009, the ORIOS study compared standalone Balloon Sinuplasty in-office with traditional and hybrid FESS in the operating room.
-Acclarent, Inc. collaborated with thought leaders in the field of otolaryngology to study feasibility and cost of in-office endoscopic surgery with balloon dilation.
-This was a multicenter, prospective study covering 72 patients, with 37 patients undergoing In-Office Balloon-only sinus dilation and 35 patients undergoing hybrid / traditional FESS in the OR at physician discretion (patients were not randomized or matched for disease severity).
+Completed in 2009, the ORIOS study evaluated the feasibility of in-office endoscopic surgery with balloon dilation and compared standalone Balloon Sinuplasty In-Office with traditional and hybrid ESS in the operating room.
+This was a multicenter, prospective study covering 72 patients, with 37 patients undergoing Balloon-only sinus dilation in-office and 35 patients undergoing hybrid / traditional ESS in the OR at physician discretion (patients were not randomized or matched for disease severity).

-Building upon the original ORIOS study’s demonstration of feasibility, ORIOS 2 establishes the safety, radiographic and symptomatic efficacy of ACCLARENT® Balloon Sinuplasty System in the office setting with a robust sample.
-This prospective, multicenter study of 203 patients was first presented at the 2012 COSM.
+Building upon the original ORIOS study’s demonstration of feasibility, ORIOS 2 establishes the safety, radiographic and symptomatic efficacy of Acclarent’s Balloon Sinuplasty System in the office setting with a robust sample.
+This prospective, multicenter study of 203 patients was first presented at the 2012 Combined Otolaryngological Spring Meetings (COSM).

 Balloon Dilation of the Frontal Recess: A Randomized Clinical Trial (PLAZA Study)